 Students in these programs learn about meal preparation, nutrition standards and how to supervise others in food production.
 These programs often incorporate certification training, which many states require for food handlers.
 Additionally, they help students develop the ability to work well with others, as well as the authority to work as supervisors.
 Students complete a combination of general education and professional courses in order to meet degree requirements.
 Common courses include:

 - Principles of nutrition

 - Clinical nutrition

 - Food systems management

 Career Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for dietetic technicians was expected to grow as fast as average at 16% between 2010 and 2020.
-The average salary was $28,680 in May 2012, according to the BLS.
+Graduates are prepared to work in long and short-term care facilities, hospitals and public health offices.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for dietetic technicians was expected to grow as fast as average, at 6%, between 2018 and 2028.
+The median annual salary was $27,140 in May 2018, according to the BLS.

 The American National Standards Institute accredits food handling certification programs.
 States often require such certification in order to work in food service facilities.
 Common credentials include the Certified Professional Food Manager offered through Prometric and the Food Safety Manager Certification Examination administered by the National Registry of Food Safety Professionals.
 Some associate's degree programs incorporate certification training within the program's curriculum.

 Students who want to help others achieve their wellness goals through nutrition can pursue careers as dietary aides or technicians.
 They can get the basic training they need for this position by earning an associate's degree and relevant certificates.